ionenwks/iwdevtools/README.rst

 Compares an image (i.e. ``/var/tmp/portage/<category>/<package>/image``) with
 either another image or installed files, then consolidates differences.
-Will display added and removed files, DT_SONAME changes, ABI changes on libraries without a new DT_SONAME (requires ``abidiff`` and debug symbols), and size difference if above a certain threshold.
+Will display added and removed files, DT_SONAME changes, ABI changes on libraries without a new DT_SONAME (requires ``abidiff`` and debug symbols for proper checks), and size difference if above a certain threshold.

 Example output from portage (bashrc) while 0.15.1b-r4 is installed::